 I never remember thinking my dark-brown skin was inferior, but my hair was an entirely different story.

-At my grandparents' house, the kitchen was a makeshift beauty parlor where my Grandma Hattie, a licensed cosmetologist, would give my Aunt Tia a relaxer (and monthly touch-ups) from the boxed sets she'd buy from the local drugstore.
-I'd watch with wide-eyed wonder as Grandma Hattie applied a smelly, white concoction (relaxer creme mixed with an activator) on Aunt Tia's roots with a brush before washing it out with neutralizing shampoo.
+At my grandparents' house, the kitchen was a makeshift beauty parlour where my Grandma Hattie, a licensed cosmetologist, would give my Aunt Tia a relaxer (and monthly touch-ups) from the boxed sets she'd buy from the local drugstore.
+I'd watch with wide-eyed wonder as Grandma Hattie applied a smelly, white concoction (relaxer creme mixed with an activator) on Aunt Tia's roots with a brush before washing it out with neutralising shampoo.
 After a few minutes, my auntie would emerge from underneath the faucet with silky strands and then sit underneath the dryer with her hair set in huge rollers, filling the entire house with the scent of hairspray and sizzling hot tools.
 And even though it took hours, my auntie ended up looking identical to those models on the front of the box.

-Throughout elementary school, I watched as my crushes paid more attention to the "redbone" girls who either had relaxed hair that hit their shoulders or — more rarely — long, loose waves that curled up when they got wet.
-I also envied the friendships that formed between my classmates who got to play with each others' hair during recess.
+Throughout primary school, I watched as my crushes paid more attention to the "redbone" girls who either had relaxed hair that hit their shoulders or — more rarely — long, loose waves that curled up when they got wet.
+I also envied the friendships that formed between my classmates who got to play with each others' hair during break.
 Bonds were forming, and I wasn't a part of them.

 After years of begging, my prayers were finally answered.
 Right before my eighth birthday, my mom dropped me off at the local hair salon to get a press and curl.
 The stylist didn't feel like dealing with my thick head of unprocessed hair and used a no-lye relaxer to make it more pliable.
 My mom was furious, but I was thrilled.
-After a while, my mom also realized that my straighter hair was easier to manipulate on those Sunday evenings when she'd spend hours braiding it.
+After a while, my mom also realised that my straighter hair was easier to manipulate on those Sunday evenings when she'd spend hours braiding it.
 She finally gave in to my pleading, and I got my first "adult" lye relaxer when I turned 10.

-But in junior high, relaxers became an additional expense — and one that fell low on the list of my parents' priorities after the mortgage, the car insurance, and the utilities.
+But in high school, relaxers became an additional expense — and one that fell low on the list of my parents' priorities after the mortgage, the car insurance, and the utilities.
 If I did get one, my mom would make the style stretch for two months until she could afford to take me back to the salon for a touch-up.
 In between appointments, we'd try our best to hide my roots with combovers, brush-overs, and braids — which, ironically, took longer than they had when my hair wasn't relaxed.

 During those high school years, I put my hair through it.
 Honestly, it's a wonder how I still have anything on my head today.
 And because I didn't keep up with regular appointments, I suffered even more breakage.